-Shop Long-Term Disability Insurance with your local Richmond Virginia agent Steven Hughes.
+Shop and compare Long-Term Disability Insurance from multiple companies with your local Richmond Virginia broker Steven Hughes.
 Protect your most valuable asset, which is your income.
-Request an online quote today by clicking on the Request A Quote button below or call us to review your options.
+Request an online quote today by clicking on the Request A Quote button below or call me to review your options.
 We will shop and compare several top-rated disability insurance companies to find you the best policy.

 Consider these statistics:

-We will compare several top-rated disability insurance companies and with different elimination periods to find a policy to fit your budget.
+I'll compare several top-rated disability insurance companies and with different elimination periods to find a policy to fit your budget.
 The average premium for a white collared professional is only 1.5 to 2 % of your income.
-Contact us today and we can answer all of questions about long term disability insurance.
+Contact me and I can answer all of questions about long term disability insurance.